jayjojayson/Sun-Position-Card/docs/README-eng.md

 This is a custom card for Home Assistant that displays the sun's position with custom images and details.

-If you like the Integration, I would appreciate a Star rating ⭐ from you. 🤗
+If you like the Card, I would appreciate a Star rating ⭐ from you. 🤗

 ## Features
 -   **Visual Representation:** Displays different sun position images depending on the time of day.